ErikSharp/GitCheatSheet/README.md

 https://api.github.com/user/subscriptions

 We recommend using a personal access token (PAT) with the appropriate scope to access this endpoint instead.
 Visit https://github.com/settings/tokens for more information.

+## Rebasing

+Rebasing must begin from the source branch and not the destination as it works with merging.

+1. `git checkout experiment`
+1. `git rebase master`